Series: Poldark Saga #8

-The Stranger from the Sea is the eighth novel in The Poldark series and it jumps forward in time to 1810 as the Poldark children start to come to the forefront.
+The eight novel in the Poldark series jumps forward in time to 1810 as the Poldark children start to come to the forefront.
 As well as Jeremy and Clowance, the Poldarks now have a younger daughter, Isabella Rose, who will begin to feature more in the later books.

 Now nineteen, Jeremy has developed a fascination for engineering and is particularly interested in the newfangled steam engines being developed but his father doesn't share his enthusiasm as they have proven to be dangerous.
 Undeterred, Jeremy continues to study in secret and begins to dream of a world where horses are replaced by machines driven by steam engines.
 Jeremy also realises the engines may prove invaluable in the mining industry and has the hard task of persuading his father of their value.
 For Ross, the gulf between him and his son couldn't be any wider as Ross, unaware of Jeremy's secret activities, fears his son has no direction in life.